About Kentucky River Map

-The rivers, streams, and lakes of Kentucky are highlighted in the Kentucky River Map.
-The Mississippi River, Kentucky River, Ohio River, Cumberland River, and Green River are some of the famous rivers in the state.
+Kentucky River Maps shows the rivers, streams, and lakes of Kentucky.Main rivers in Kentucky are The Mississippi River in Kentucky, Kentucky River, Ohio River, Cumberland River, and Green River.

 Kentucky falls under the watershed drainage area of the Mississippi river.
 The streams and rivers of the area drain into the Kentucky River, Licking River, Green River, Cumberland River, and the Ohio River.
 The Kentucky Maps point out the direction of flow of these rivers.